Xbloro/SharedForensics/Plaso.md

 ```

-## Sort all failled Connexion by IP and sort them by number
+## Sort all failled connections by IP and sort them by number of failled attempt

 ```bash
 log2timeline.py mus.sec.evtx.l2t securityevt/*